KSPModdingLibs/KSPCommunityFixes/README.md

   - **MinorPerfTweaks** : Various small performance patches (volume normalizer, eva module checks)
   - **FlightIntegratorPerf** : General micro-optimization of `FlightIntegrator` and `VesselPrecalculate`, components in charge of most of heavy lifting for newtonian physics as well as atmospheric and thermal physics.
   - **FloatingOriginPerf** : General micro-optimization of floating origin shifts.
 Main benefit is in large particle count situations (ie, launches with many engines) but this helps a bit in other cases as well.
-- New KSP bufix : **DragCubeLoadException** [KSP 1.8.0 - 1.12.5] : Fix loading of drag cubes without a name failing with an IndexOutOfRangeException (contributed by @Nazfib).
+- New KSP bufix : [**DragCubeLoadException**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/232) [KSP 1.8.0 - 1.12.5] : Fix loading of drag cubes without a name failing with an IndexOutOfRangeException (contributed by @Nazfib).
+- New KSP bufix : [**TimeWarpBodyCollision**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/259) [KSP 1.12.0 - 1.12.5] : Fix timewarp rate not always being limited on SOI transistions, sometimes resulting in failure to detect an encounter/collision with the body in the next SOI (contributed by @JonnyOThan).
-- New modding API improvement : **KSPFieldEnumDesc** [KSP 1.12.2 - 1.12.5] : Disabled by default, you can enable it with a MM patch.
+- New modding API improvement : [**KSPFieldEnumDesc**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/243) [KSP 1.12.2 - 1.12.5] : Disabled by default, you can enable it with a MM patch.
 Adds display name and localization support for enum KSPFields.
 To use add `Description` attribute to the field (contributed by @siimav).
-- **PAWStockGroups** : Added PAW groups for generators, making the UI less confusing when multiple generators are present (contributed by @yalov).
+- **PAWStockGroups** : [Added PAW groups for generators](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/235), making the UI less confusing when multiple generators are present (contributed by @yalov).

 **Internal changes**
 - Patching now always run as the first ModuleManagerPostLoad callback, ensuring other callbacks can benefit from the patches (contributed by @al2me6).